By using this site, you agree to the Privacy Policy and Terms of Use.

 Folate and B12 drive DNA synthesis machinery

-Folate and vitamin B12 function as essential cofactors in DNA synthesis within bone marrow stem cells.
-Clinical nutrition research shows folate stores deplete within months, while B12 reserves can sustain the body for years when dietary intake ceases.
+According to the Color Atlas of Pathophysiology (Thieme), folate and vitamin B12 function as essential cofactors in DNA synthesis within bone marrow stem cells.
+The source indicates that folate stores deplete within months, while B12 reserves can sustain the body for years when dietary intake ceases.

 Cellular recycling dominates iron economy

-The body reclaims approximately 25 mg of iron daily through macrophage breakdown of senescent red blood cells, according to haematology studies.
+According to the Color Atlas of Pathophysiology (Thieme), the body reclaims approximately 25 mg of iron daily through macrophage breakdown of senescent red blood cells.
 This recycling process far exceeds dietary absorption, highlighting the body’s efficient conservation mechanisms.

 Disruption of this recycling system through chronic blood loss, menstruation, or gastrointestinal bleeding can rapidly deplete iron stores.
 The World Health Organization estimates that iron deficiency affects 1.62 billion people globally, making it the most common nutritional deficiency.